 Java has a good reputation as a multipurpose language for backend projects.
 The main backend framework is Spring, but many development teams are switching to Kotlin/Spring due to easier writing and reading of code.

 This is a popular language in many areas of development.
 It had its origins in C++ but is considered to be a simpler and more convenient alternative.
 This coding language doesn't consume much processing power and has error-handling capabilities.
 Together with the .Net platform, C# was developed by Microsoft and has good technical support.

 IoT Programming Languages for Client Applications

 Client applications for IoT devices are developed like any other client application on client-server systems.
 The choice of programming languages and other technologies will be based on the client platforms for which these apps will be developed.
 Such platforms can be:

 - iOS, iPadOS and Android mobile operating systems;

-- Front-end web for Internet browsers and other devices based on web technologies;
+- Frontend web for internet browsers and other devices based on web technologies;

-- Desktop operating systems: macOS, Windows, Linux;
+- Desktop operating systems such as macOS, Windows, and Linux;

 - Game consoles;

 If you already know which devices your custom app should run on to control and monitor the developed IoT system, this will be the starting point for choosing a programming language and other technologies for client application development.